Lawrence Konner: Screenwriter

 Konner was raised in a Jewish family.
 He began his career as a writer for television of the shows Little House on the Prairie, Family and Remington Steele.

-Since then he has written episodes of the HBO series The Sopranos, one of which was nominated for an Emmy Award for Outstanding Achievement in Dramatic Writing.
+He wrote a number of episodes of the HBO series The Sopranos, one of which was nominated for an Emmy Award for Outstanding Achievement in Dramatic Writing.
 He was a writer and co-executive producer for the HBO series Boardwalk Empire.
-Most recently, he has been a writer and co-executive producer of the series Magic City, which premiered in January 2012 on the Starz channel.
+Konner was a writer and co-executive producer of the series Magic City, which premiered in January 2012 on the Starz channel.

 In collaboration with Konner's movie-writing partner Mark Rosenthal, the two men first worked together on the motion picture The Legend of Billie Jean.
 This was followed by the films The Jewel of the Nile, Superman IV: The Quest for Peace, and Star Trek VI: The Undiscovered Country, as well as the rebooted versions of The Beverly Hillbillies, Mighty Joe Young and Planet of the Apes.
 Other screenplays include Mona Lisa Smile, Flicka, and Mercury Rising.